 Other buildings and monuments that are worth visiting are the historic Aioi Bridge, the War Memorial Museum, and the National Memorial Hall.

-It was August 2011, when I had a chance to visit the peace complex.
-I was happy, feeling fortunate to be in this historic site; but at the same time, it felt awkward knowing hundreds of thousands of people became sacrificial lambs to the nonsensical experiment of World War II – the Atomic Bomb.
+It was August 2011, when I had a chance to visit the entire complex.
+I was happy, feeling fortunate to be in this historic site; but at the same time, it felt a certain awkwardness knowing hundreds of thousands of people became sacrificial lambs to the nonsensical experiment of World War II – the Atomic Bomb.

-Today, Hiroshima remains a reminder that war and absurdity are ontologically linked.
+Today, Hiroshima remains a reminder that war and absurdity are one and the same.
 With the inscription of The Hiroshima Peace Memorial (Genbaku Dome) as a WHS, Hiroshima has become synonymous with peace.